-So far I have met three students who have offered me their heart: "Lama, I want to give you my heart; please take my heart."
+So far I have met three students who have offered me their heart (it was well known at the time that Lama Yeshe had a heart condition) "Lama, I want to give you my heart; please take my heart."
 I said, "Yes, whenever I'm ready I'll write to you."
 What else can I say?
 I was a bit shocked.
 I mean, I talk about bodhicitta, "Blah, blah, blah," and actually my students are really true bodhisattvas, saying, "Please take my heart."
 They make me lose my concepts!
 It's true- I have met three students who made this offer.
 They are very good, they mean well.
 I couldn't give my heart!
 Anyway, who'd want it?
 It's a broken one with three holes and doesn't work properly.